 - They notify the school of their withdrawal or the actual date of withdrawal. - The school terminates their enrollment agreement. - They fail to attend classes for a straight 14 calendar days.
-In this case, the date of withdrawal shall be deemed to be the last date of recorded attendance.
+In this case, the date of

 DISCLOSURES

 STATE REGISTRATION DISCLOSURE